Bulk bill claims in Medicare 011-43030000

 Agency error

-If it has been determined that the Medicare benefit was paid into a bank account that was not the health professionals, due to an error made by the agency, appropriately skilled Service Officers are to repay the health professional at the first point of contact.
+If a Medicare benefit was paid into an incorrect bank account due to agency error, the agency must repay the health professional at the first point of contact.

 Bulk bill resubmissions